What Is The Best Treatment For Athlete’s Foot?

 Daktarin is a cream or powder that treats fungal infections like jock itch, athlete’s foot, and ringworm.
+It’s also available as an oral gel used for oral thrush.
 It’s a strong and effective treatment used for fungal infections.

 Jock itch and athlete’s foot are both types of ringworm infection, caused by a type of fungus called candida.
 Daktarin attacks this fungus, curing the infection and allowing your skin to heal.
-Depending on the type of treatment and infection, keep using Daktarin for 7-10 days after your symptoms are gone.
+Depending on the type of treatment and infection you have, you’ll need to use Daktarin for a further 7 days after your symptoms are gone.

 The active ingredient in Daktarin is miconazole.
 Miconazole works on the fungus cells causing the infection.
 It attacks an enzyme called 14α-sterol demethylase and stops it from making ergosterol, a substance which keeps the fungus cells alive.[1]